renepacchaux/gudeeds-responsive-mobile-app/README.md

 **Common traits**

-I involve more and more interviewees, testers, co-workers, and actual neighbors get a better grasp of what the user might use.
+I involve more and more interviewees, testers, co-workers, and actual neighbors to get a better grasp of what the user might use.

-In similar task apps we find categories or filters.
+In similar task apps, we find categories or filters.
 There is at least someone picking up groceries for somebody else.

 -   Task Rabbit
 -   Amazon (Wholefoods)